 The following discussion questions are provided to help you complete a structured analysis focusing on the key issues in each case.
-It is important, in written assignments, to address each of these points.
+It is important, in written assignments, to address each question thoroughly and completely.

 S03 - WA#1 - Aravind Eye Care System (Ivey W111212)